docker/docs/content/manuals/subscription/change.md

 > [!IMPORTANT]
 >
-> If you downgrade your personal account from a Pro subscription to a Personal subscription, note that [Personal subscriptions](details.md#docker-personal) don't include collaborators for private repositories, and only one private repository is included.
+> If you downgrade your personal account from a Pro subscription to a Personal subscription, note that [Personal subscriptions](details.md#docker-personal) don't include collaborators for private repositories.
+Only one private repository is included with a Personal subscription.
 When you downgrade, all collaborators will be removed and additional private repositories are locked.
-Before you downgrade, consider the following aspects before you downgrade your subscription:
+> Before you downgrade, consider the following:

-- Team size: You may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
+> - Team size: You may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
 For information on features available in each tier, see [Docker Pricing](https://www.docker.com/pricing).

-- SSO and SCIM: If you want to downgrade a Docker Business subscription and your organization uses single sign-on (SSO) for user authentication, you need to remove your SSO connection and verified domains before downgrading.
+> - SSO and SCIM: If you want to downgrade a Docker Business subscription and your organization uses single sign-on (SSO) for user authentication, you need to remove your SSO connection and verified domains before downgrading.
 After removing the SSO connection, any organization members that were auto-provisioned (for example, with SCIM) need to set up a password to sign in without SSO.
 To do this, users can [reset their password at sign in](/accounts/create-account/#reset-your-password-at-sign-in).

->[!IMPORTANT]
+> [!IMPORTANT]
 >
 > If you have a [sales-assisted Docker Business subscription](details.md#sales-assisted), contact your account manager to downgrade your subscription.